Nisharaibxr/terribly-tiny-tales-task/README.md

 ## Technologies Used

 - **React.js**: A JavaScript library for building user interfaces.
-- **FontAwesome**: An icon library used for adding icons to the web application.
+- **FontAwesome & Remix Icon**: Icon libraries used for adding interactive icons to the web application.

-- **Remix Icon**: A set of open-source neutral-style system symbols elaborately crafted for designers and developers.
+## Data Integration

+The application utilizes a `data.json` file to dynamically load user profile and posts data.
+This JSON file acts as a mock database, holding the structured data that the React components consume and render.
+By using a JSON file for this purpose, the application simulates fetching and displaying data from an API or a real database.

 ## Main Components

 - `ProfileCard`: Displays the top header section with navigation.
-- `Profile`: Renders the user's profile information and statistics.
+- `Profile`: Renders the user's profile information and statistics, populated from `data.json`.
-- `Post`: Lists all the posts with titles, excerpts, and interactive icons.
+- `Post`: Lists all the posts with titles, excerpts, and interactive icons, with content served from `data.json`.

 ## Setup and Installation